MicrosoftDocs/sql-docs/docs/connect/jdbc/using-kerberos-integrated-authentication-to-connect-to-sql-server.md

 You can also enable Extended Protection for Kerberos when using the JDBC driver.
 The one restriction being that for the JDBC driver, when using Extended Protection, Force Encryption must not be enabled.

-For more information on how to enable Extended Protection and, see:
+For more information on how to enable Extended Protection, see:

 - [Connect to the Database Engine Using Extended Protection](../../database-engine/configure-windows/connect-to-the-database-engine-using-extended-protection.md)